 So, this realization brings us to Step 2 – stop using your credit cards.

 Your Turn: Click on one of the Microsoft Excel documents to create your budget.
 You can choose a Household Budget or a Personal Individual Budget.

 Step 2 – Stop Using Your Credit Cards

 We get it, not using our credit cards is easier said than done.
-There are some items that we really should use credit cards for – renting a car or booking a trip – because of the additional security using a credit card affords.
+They should be used for some items – booking a trip or rental car – because of the additional security they afford.
 But for this step, focus on not racking up more debt.
 Stop using your credit cards for non-emergency items – use your debit card instead.

 Some other ideas to get yourself out of the habit of using credit cards: